neondatabase/website/content/docs/manage/endpoints.md

 ## Compute-related issues

-This section outlines compute-related issues you may encounter when using Neon and possible resolutions.
+This section outlines compute-related issues you may encounter and possible resolutions.

 ### No space left on device